 B. i) In your group, copy the chart to the right.
 Complete the middle column.
-Express each theoretical probability Rolling two dice 72 times as a fraction with a denominator of 72.
+Express each theoretical probability as a fraction with a denominator of 72.

 ii) Combine the data from your experiment in part A with the data from another group.
 This will be just like rolling 72 times.
 Complete the last column of the chart.